Although blue-green algae is present in small quantities in most bodies of water, they become harmful for health when they multiply.

 - throat irritation due to ingestion of contaminated water

 The presence of scum on the water surface is generally indicative that these toxins are present in sufficient quantity to cause health problems.

 Your pharmacist can recommend solutions to relieve your discomfort if you are bothered by these symptoms.
 Be sure to mention that you have been in contact with blue-green algae contaminated water to all healthcare professionals you deal with.

 The best way to prevent the harmful consequences of blue-green algae is to avoid coming into contact with it.

-It is important to report the presence of blue-green algae to the Ministère du Développement durable, de l’Environnement et de la Lutte contre les changements climatiques regional office.
+It is important to report the presence of blue-green algae to the Ministère de l’Environnement et de la Lutte contre les changements climatiques.
 The government monitors contaminated bodies of water and can recommend actions to be taken by the municipalities involved.
 Water is a valuable resource that must be protected.
 As a society, the fight against blue-green algae concerns us all!

-For additional information about other swimming-related health issues, read the following text: Infections and other swimming-related health issues.
+For additional information about other swimming-related health issues, read the following text: Infections related to swimming.